Building Resilience in Transformation and Change...

 IT executives in Financial Services face an impossible challenge.
 They know the money isn't there to replace legacy technology, but they still need to innovate and remain competitive.
 They also know they have a regulatory responsibility to test recovery and resilience - even for legacy technology.
 This makes it difficult to move fast, so they prioritize and focus hard on agile development to quickly deliver value.

 Just over half of IT spend is focused on development, but less than a third of all change events are fully automated.
 That means over two-thirds of all change events occur with direct human involvement.
 Today’s cutting edge will be tomorrow's legacy.
 Whilst old monoliths will be replaced with more modular solutions there will always be a mix, and people will continue to be vital to the success of enterprise change.

 Job Transformation, Not Eradication

 When it comes to Financial Services, Computer Weekly predicts that a big trend will be the transformation of existing jobs, rather than the eradication of those jobs altogether.
 There have been many developments in the past that threatened to eradicate human jobs altogether, only for those jobs to change due to the influence of technology.

 According to research by Goldsmiths and Automation Anywhere, the adoption of automation in the right way can really help to make work better for people.
-For example, they found that “augmented organisations were 37% more likely to prioritise a culture of continuous learning and improvement, 41% more likely to encourage and foster professional development, and 31% more likely to prioritise high ethical standards.”
+For example, they found that “augmented organizations were 37% more likely to prioritize a culture of continuous learning and improvement, 41% more likely to encourage and foster professional development, and 31% more likely to prioritize high ethical standards.”
 This shows that humans and technology don’t have to be at odds, and the technical augmentation of human workers can benefit them in a multitude of ways.

 Data is the Answer